All articles

 Leopards has the widest city network of any courier in Pakistan — 700 or more cities — making it the default choice for brands that need genuine nationwide reach.
 It is also consistently the most price-competitive option for high-volume brands after negotiation, and the courier most operators start with when scaling past 500 orders per month.

 The Leopards API is mature with webhook support, making it practical to automate status tracking and COD reconciliation without heavy manual work.
 Pickup coverage is broad enough that most brands outside major metros can still get reliable daily pickup service.
-COD payout at T+5 is middle-of-market — not the fastest, but acceptable for most cash flow situations.
+Its payout cycle sits in the middle of the pack among the seven, by most operator accounts — acceptable for most cash flow situations, but confirm your actual cycle with Leopards directly since terms vary by account.

 The main complaint among Leopards users is delivery attempt consistency in secondary zones.
 Urban Karachi and Lahore service is reliable, but some Tier 2 zones show variable performance depending on the local franchise.
 For brands doing nationwide launches or shipping apparel and fashion to customers across every province, Leopards is typically the anchor courier.
+See the full Leopards integration guide for what booking, tracking, and rate lookup look like in practice.
 Best use cases: fashion and apparel, high-volume nationwide brands, any brand that needs genuine 700+ city reach.

 Trax (Est. 2017)

-Trax is the fastest-growing courier in Pakistan's ecommerce segment and the one most operators talk about when they want faster COD payouts.
-T+3 payout is the best standard payout in the market among non-advance-COD couriers, which directly improves cash flow for D2C brands running on tight margins or reinvesting COD proceeds into restock.
+Trax is the fastest-growing courier in Pakistan's ecommerce segment and the one most operators talk about when they want a faster COD payout.
+Trax's standard payout cycle is reported by operators as one of the quickest among the non-advance-COD couriers, which can meaningfully improve cash flow for D2C brands running on tight margins or reinvesting COD proceeds into restock — confirm the current cycle directly with Trax, since it isn't publicly standardized.

 The API is modern and well-maintained with webhook event support.
 Trax support is more responsive than most competitors, which matters when shipments are stuck or exceptions need to be resolved.
-Rates are mid-market — not the cheapest, but reasonable for the payout speed you get in return.
+Rates are generally described as sitting in the middle of the pack — get a quote to see where you land for your own parcel profile.
+See the full Trax integration guide for booking, tracking, and label printing details.

 The significant constraint is network depth.
 Trax serves 200 or more cities but is concentrated in Tier 1 and major Tier 2 urban centers.
 If a meaningful portion of your customer base is in smaller cities, Trax alone will leave those orders unserviced.
 Best use cases: D2C brands with urban-skewed customer bases, brands where cash flow is a top operational priority, businesses that want a modern API and fast support response.